 2. Etihad Airways

-Next on my list is Etihad, because the Abu Dhabi-based airline actually has two “generations” of amazing boarding music.
-Personally Etihad’s boarding music from several years back is my preferred one of the two, and this is my go-to track to listen to while working.
+Next on my list is Etihad, because the Abu Dhabi-based airline actually has three “generations” of amazing boarding music.
+Personally Etihad’s boarding music from several years back is still my favorite, and this is my go-to track to listen to while working.

-The more recent track is great as well, though.
+The newer track is great as well, though.